Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 2. Chin muscle training.
 With your mouth slightly open, you need to push your jaw back with your fingers.
 The procedure is repeated several times during the day, at least 10 times in 1 approach.

 3. Chewing gum exercise.
-It is necessary to roll the balls of chewing gum from one corner of the mouth to the other.
-It is better to do this before going to bed, until you feel fatigue in the muscles, then the likelihood that the jaws will be tightly clenched in sleep will decrease dramatically.
+You need to roll the chewing gum balls from one corner of your mouth to the other.
+It is better to do this before going to bed, until you feel tired in the muscles, then the likelihood that your jaw will be clenched tightly in your sleep will sharply decrease.

 Diagnosis of bruxism

 The unconsciousness of the manifestation of bruxism means that during the day while awake, involuntarily grinding teeth or at night in a dream, a person does not control this process.
 But during the day you can hear this sound yourself and interrupt the action.
-At night, only relatives can stop this painful action and an unpleasant sound, waking up the gnashing one.
+At night, only loved ones can stop this painful action and unpleasant sound by waking up the grinding person.

 Attention!
-There is a popular method for diagnosing bruxism or the Carolini phenomenon - EMG (electromyography).
-Sensors are connected to the patient's head, which record the activity of the muscles of the oral cavity.
+There is a popular method for diagnosing bruxism or Carolini phenomenon - EMG (electromyography).
+Sensors are connected to the patient's head to record the activity of the oral muscles.

-Before going for a diagnosis, you can identify some of the signs of bruxism yourself.
-Regular grinding of teeth in a dream sooner or later manifests itself:
+Before going for a diagnosis, you can identify some signs of bruxism yourself.
+Regular grinding of teeth during sleep sooner or later manifests itself:

 Not so obvious, but can be caused by bruxism - tinnitus, pain and clicking when opening the mouth, neck pain, jaw numbness, headache, lack of sleep, weakness.